Michael Ford (artist): World War Two

 In May 1940, Ford joined the Local Defence Volunteers, which soon became the Home Guard and also worked three days per week as a coal miner whilst also doing farm work.
 He learnt to ride a motorbike and became a dispatch rider.
 Ford continued to paint and submitted a number of pictures to the War Artists' Advisory Committee, WAAC.
 The first to be accepted by WAAC was Home Guards Brewing Tea just before Dawn which Ford had first sketched in a shepherd's hut whilst waiting to go on Home Guard duty.
 A submission in May 1941 of a painting of a Land Girl was refused, but in July 1941 WAAC accepted War Weapons Week in a Country Town and included it in their ongoing National Gallery exhibition.
 A reproduction of the painting was included in Eric Newton's 1945 book War Through Artists' Eyes.
 Ford continued with his Home Guard duties and farm work and in February 1942 submitted another picture to WAAC.
 This oil painting, Italian Prisoners-of-war Working on the Land, was purchased by WAAC for fifteen guineas and was one of the few depictions of prisoners of war at work acquired by WAAC.
-Ford also designed a poster featuring a Land Girl with the slogan "Are you working of shirking ?
+Ford also designed a poster featuring a Land Girl with the slogan "Are you working or shirking ?
 More women are needed".